AdobeDocs/commerce-cloud-service.en/help/cloud-guide/project/user-access.md

 ### Add a user to the project

+1. Log in to the [Project Web Interface](https://console.magento.cloud/).

+1. Select a project.

-1. In the [Project Web Interface](https://console.magento.cloud/), click the settings icon in the top-right of the navigation bar.
+1. On the Project dashboard, click the configuration icon in the upper right.

 1. Under _Project Settings_, click **[!UICONTROL Access]**.

-1. In the _Access_ tab, click **[!UICONTROL Add]**.
+1. In the _Access_ view, click **[!UICONTROL Add]**.

 1. Complete the _Add User_ form:

    - Enter the user e-mail address.

-   -  **[!UICONTROL Project admin]** grants the user Admin rights to all settings and environment types.
+   - **[!UICONTROL Project admin]**—grant Admin rights to all settings and environment types.

-   -  **Environment types and permissions** section provides more granular permission levels for access to certain environments. _No access_, _Admin_ (change settings, execute action, merge code), _Contributor_ (push code), or _Viewer_ (view only).
+   - **[!UICONTROL Environment types and permissions]**—grant access and specific permission levels to certain environment types. _No access_, _Admin_ (change settings, execute action, merge code), _Contributor_ (push code), or _Viewer_ (view only).

    >[!TIP]
    >
    >Only a **Project admin** can manage users in any environment.
 To grant a user access to the **Access** tab, another **Project admin** or the **Account Owner** must assign that user the **Project admin** role.

-1. Click **Add User**.
+1. Click **[!UICONTROL Add User]**.

 1. After adding users, redeploy all environments to apply the changes.
 Adding a user does not trigger a deployment automatically.
 Redeployment is an important step to ensure that the user can access an environment using SSH.

 After you add the user, Adobe sends an email to the specified address with instructions for accessing the Adobe Commerce on cloud infrastructure project.

-## Update account security settings
+## User authentication requirements

+For added security, Adobe provides project-level multi-factor authentication (MFA) enforcement to require two-factor authentication (TFA) for SSH access to Adobe Commerce on cloud infrastructure project source code and environments.
+See [Enable MFA for SSH](multi-factor-authentication.md).

+When MFA enforcement is enabled on an Adobe Commerce on cloud infrastructure project, all users with SSH access to an environment in that project must enable TFA on their Adobe Commerce on cloud infrastructure account.
+For automated processes, you can create a machine user and API token to authenticate from the command line.

-After you add a user to a Cloud project, ask the user to review their account security settings and add the following security configuration as needed:
+After you add a user to a Cloud project, ask the user to review their account security settings and add the following security configurations as needed:

--  **Enable TFA**—Adobe recommends adding TFA to all accounts to meet security and compliance standards.
+- **Enable TFA**—Meet security and compliance standards by configuring two-factor authentication.
 Projects configured with [MFA enforcement](multi-factor-authentication.md) require TFA on accounts that use SSH to access the projects.

 - **Enable SSH keys**—Users that require access to Adobe Commerce on cloud infrastructure source code repositories must enable SSH keys on their account.
 See [Secure connections](../development/secure-connections.md).

 - **Create an API token**—Users must generate an API token that is used for SSH access to an environment.
 You need the token to enable authentication workflows for automated processes.

    On projects with MFA enforcement enabled, you must use the API token to authenticate SSH access requests from automated accounts.
 The token allows automated processes to bypass authentication workflows which require TFA.